MoonPoet/xaprb-src/content/blog/2008/get-maatkit-fast-command-line.md

   - Databases
   - Open Source
 ---
 I have been using Maatkit in a different way since I joined [Percona](http://www.percona.com/) as a consultant.
-When I'm working on a system now, it's a new, unfamiliar system -- not one where I have already installed my favorite programs.
+When I'm working on a system now, it's a new, unfamiliar system---not one where I have already installed my favorite programs.
 And that means I want to grab my favorite productivity tools fast.

 I intentionally wrote the [Maatkit](http://www.maatkit.org) tools so they don't need to be "installed."
 You just run them, that's all.
 But I never made them easy to download.